Skip to Content

 • Trent University Durham

-• Ontario Tech University including downtown campus buildings:
+• Ontario Tech University, including North and Downtown campus buildings

 • Oshawa is also home to Queen's University's Family Medicine satellite campus at Lakeridge Health Oshawa.